-We would like to express our sincere gratitude to the personnel in the Department of Financial Services who participated in the preparation of this CAFR and to our independent auditors, Cherry Bekaert LLP.
+We would like to express our sincere gratitude to the personnel in the Office of Comptroller, Department of Financial Services who participated in the preparation of this CAFR and to our independent auditors, Cherry Bekaert LLP.
 Appreciation is also extended to the School Board and the administration, whose continuing support is vital to the financial health of the school system.